mulrich2021/boston-bus-exercise/README.md

 # boston-bus-exercise
 ## An animated map to further illustrate integration between javascript and outside applications like mapbox.
 Taking the mapbox app to integrate with geoJSON information from MBTA in order to provide a more complex look into the bus route.

+## Running requirements
+This should run from a browser with nothing additional.

 ## License
 Copyright <2021>